JnyJny/busylight/docs/devices/embrava.md

 software to decode the BlyncLight's command format.
-Embrava provides some support for third-party developers in the form of SDKs (Windows, Mac and Linux) however the developer forum is not actively engaged by Embrava engineers and the SDKs are updated sporadically.
+Embrava provides some support for third-party developers in the form of SDKs (Windows, Mac and Linux) however the developer forum is not actively engaged by Embrava engineers and the SDKs are not updated regularly.

 ### Functionality Wishlist